Fire and rescue services

 Get medical advice if you develop a fever, muscle pain, rash or bad headache.

-HIV/AIDS is widespread.
+HIV/AIDS is a risk in Ethiopia.
 Take precautions if taking part in activities that put you at risk of infection.

 Waterborne, foodborne and other infectious diseases are also common.
 These include: